united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/MovingToProduction.md

 +++
-title = "Get Started!"
-menuTitle = "Get Started!"
-description = "You want to get started right away?
+title = "Moving to Production" menuTitle = "Moving to Production" description = "You want to get started right away?
 Go ahead and jump into the action!" weight = 1000
 +++